Looking for ways to fill your taproom on traditionally slow days?

 Parties!
 And After Parties!
 Everyone loves a party.
 There are tons of themes to choose from, whether it be a holiday or just for fun.
 Beer themed holidays such as Oktoberfest are a given.
 However, you can get creative and try out themes that tie into your local community as well.
 For example, if your city is holding a big tourism event, ride their marketing push by holding a party at your nearby brewery that’s themed to match the event and its audience.
 Doing this is likely to go you listed in local papers and other media that covers the main event and the “things to do” afterward – Free publicity rules!

 Trivia night – Old school or digital, there are lots of ways to go about holding trivia nights.
 Be sure not to skimp on prizes!
-While no one will argue if you give out cool swag as small prizes, offering a grand prize like an LCD TV is an inexpensive way to keep people engaged and in your tasting room.
+While no one will argue if you give out cool swag as small prizes, offering a grand prize like an LCD TV is an inexpensive way to keep people engaged and in your taproom.
 Lots of places hold trivia nights, so also look into how yours will be different that other places nearby.
 There are even companies like “Geeks Who Drink” that specialize in coming to your brewery and helping you host trivia nights – easy is always nice!

 Tap-takeovers – Connect with other local and regional breweries and offer to trade a tap-takeover at each other’s place.
 If a trade won’t work, it’s not a loss.
 Serving another craft brewery’s beer, providing its quality meets your high standards, can expose your brewery to a whole new crowd.
 The added exposure is something that both breweries can benefit from.

 Game Nights & Tournaments – Simple, fun, and not too difficult to setup.
 Host a game night or tournament for any popular game(s).
 Connect four, Operation, giant Jenga.
 You get the gist – the goofier the game, the better.